-Courses are at the undergraduate level and primarily focus on the language, literature, history, geography, economics, politics, and culture of Spain.
-All students are required to take at least one regular Universidad de Granada course during the year, but no more than two courses per semester, from the open offerings of most of the Facultades of the University, most commonly the Facultad de Filosofía y Letras.
-These are referred to as Facultad courses and are worth 3 or 4 semester units depending on the number and type of contact hours.

-Graduate students are advised to work with their CSU home campus advisor to select the courses that best fit their academic needs.
+Facultad courses may be selected from the open offerings of most of the Facultades of the University, most commonly the Facultad de Filosofía y Letras.
+Most Facultad courses are worth four semester units (with some exceptions depending on the number and type of contact hours).
+Students are advised to work with their CSU home campus advisor to select the courses that best fit their academic needs.
 In general, Facultad courses, rather than CLM courses, are more likely to match the needs and level of graduate students.